-The batteries drain faster when you use wireless functionalities like streaming sound from your TV with our TV Streamer.
+The batteries drain faster when you use wireless functionalities like direct streaming from your iPhone or streaming sound from your TV with our TV Streamer.
 When the batteries deplete, the support of some ReSound wireless accessories shut down.
 Full functionality returns when you insert a new battery.